No products in the cart.

 - A glue stick

-- Paint a plastic bowl and peanut butter jar lid
+Paint a plastic bowl and peanut butter jar lid.

-I used spray paint to coat the plastic bowl and lid simply because it was FAST, easy, and waterproof, but your kids can use paints and a paintbrush to decorate their own. - Cut a hole through the bottom of a clear plastic peanut butter jar and thread with cotton roping or ribbon
+I used spray paint to coat the plastic bowl and lid simply because it was FAST, easy, and waterproof, but your kids can use paints and a paintbrush to decorate their own.

 Cut a small (1/4″) hole in the center of the bottom of the peanut butter jar.
 This is actually going to turn into the top of your lantern.
 Tie a knot at each end of your cotton roping or wide ribbon.
 Starting from the inside of your jar, push the center of your rope through the hole.
 From the outside, pull the center out and pull up to create a handle.

-- Cut a hole in the bottom of the plastic bowl and thread the roping through to create a cover for the top of the lantern
+Cut a hole in the bottom of the plastic bowl and thread the roping through to create a cover for the top of the lantern.

-Cut a small hole in the center of the bottom of your plastic bowl.
-With your bowl bottom-side up, push the handle up through the hole and pull the bull down so it covers your peanut butter jar – now your lantern has a cover!
-Just a note: I cut off the lip of my plastic bowl to make it look more like an actual lantern cover – you may not need or want to do this depending on the kind of bowl you use.
-If you notice that the cut plastic has left a sharp edge, you can sand it down with a small piece of sandpaper or steel wool to make it extra smooth for small fingers.
+Just a note: I cut off the lip of my plastic bowl to make it look more like an actual lantern cover – you may not need or want to do this, depending on the kind of bowl you use.
+If the cut plastic has left a sharp edge, you can sand it down with a small piece of sandpaper or steel wool to make it extra smooth for small fingers.

-- Add a small square of velcro to the inside of the peanut butter jar lid to keep your flameless tea light in place
+Add a small square of velcro to the inside of the peanut butter jar lid to keep your flameless tea light in place.

 Grab the lid of your jar and a flameless tea light.
 Put one side of a velcro dot on the bottom of your flameless light and the other in the middle of your jar lid.
-Now when you want to light up your lantern, you can turn your lea light on, stick it to velcro, screw the lid onto the bottom of your lantern and you’re ready to roll!
+Now when you want to light up your lantern, you can turn your lea light on, stick it to velcro, screw the lid onto the bottom of your lantern, and you’re ready to roll!

-At this point, your lantern is ready to use, but we wanted the inside to light up with bright and colorful patterns, so we went ahead with a few extra steps… - Fold a large square of parchment paper in half to line the inside of your lantern
+At this point, your lantern is ready to use, but we wanted the inside to light up with bright and colorful patterns, so we went ahead with a few extra steps…

 To create the colorful liner, I started by doubling up a piece of parchment paper (2 layers make it a little stiffer so it will hold its shape in the jar and stand up straight).
 Measure the height and lid diameter of your peanut butter jar and cut your parchment paper so it will fit inside.

-- Cut or tear pieces of colorful tissue paper to decorate your liner
+Cut or tear pieces of colorful tissue paper to decorate your liner.

 Once your parchment paper has been cut to size, start cutting tissue paper into fun shapes – they can be geometric, organic – anything you prefer!
-You could also use stamps, draw with crayons, decorate with stickers. or glue on leaves to decorate your liner.
+You could also use stamps, draw with crayons, and decorate with stickers. or glue on leaves to decorate your liner.

-- Glue the tissue pieces to the parchment to create a fun composition
+Glue the tissue pieces to the parchment to create a fun composition.

 Use a glue stick to glue the pieces of tissue paper onto the liner.
 You can create a colorful liner using abstract shapes as we did, or keep reading below for more liner decoration ideas!

-- Roll the liner up and slide it into your peanut butter jar
+Roll the liner up and slide it into your peanut butter jar.

 For more artistic interest, you could use a hot glue gun to add other decorative craft supplies to the outside of your DIY lantern.
-I’m a less-is-more kind of person so I stopped at the liner.
+I’m a less-is-more kind of person, so I stopped at the liner.

 I love that we were able to create a fully functional DIY camping accessory from supplies that won’t break the bank and were mostly saved from the recycling bin!
 I can see a whole set of these being hung up in a children’s garden – their little LED tea lights lighting up the rock-lined garden path at night.

-More ways for your kids to decorate their flameless DIY camp lantern…
+Eight ways for your kids to decorate their flameless DIY camp lantern…

-- Lay the parchment paper over leaves and use crayons, oil pastels, or charcoal to create beautiful leaf rubbings.
-Cut to size and insert into your handmade camp lantern just as we did!
+- Lay the parchment paper over gathered leaves and use crayons, oil pastels, or charcoal to create beautiful leaf rubbings.
+Cut to size and insert it into your handmade camp lantern just as we did!

 - Cut out simple tree shapes from paper and use a glue stick to glue them to the bottom of your piece of parchment paper.
 When you turn your lantern on, you’ll see a beautiful forest in silhouette!